-Each fitness park will be located in or near an outdoor park and will feature FitLot™ exercise equipment that can be adapted to meet a wide range of fitness levels and abilities.
-The parks include ample floor space for group exercises and users can attach resistance bands to the upright beams of the structure at ankle, waist and shoulder height for more varied routines.
+Each outdoor fitness park will be located in or near an existing park and will feature FitLot™ exercise equipment that can be adapted to meet a wide range of fitness levels and abilities.
+The parks include ample floor space for group exercises and users can attach resistance band as to the upright beams of the structure at ankle, waist and shoulder height for more varied routines.

 Public spaces are essential to a vibrant community.
 It’s no surprise that a recent AARP survey found that safe parks are among the top three community features people want in their neighborhoods.
 Some of the benefits outlined in AARP’s Creating Parks and Public Spaces for People of All Ages: A Step-by-Step Guide, include: